 |Cambridge IELTS 15 Academic Student’s Book with Answers||Buy here|

 IELTS Test Centres in India

 The IELTS exam is offered in more than 67 test cities across India.
-However, the Computer-Based and Paper IELTS Test is only conducted in specific test centers across India.
-Some of the major cities in which IELTS is conducted in India are mentioned below:
+However, the Computer-Based and Paper IELTS Test is only conducted in specific test centres across India.
+Some of the major cities in which IELTS is conducted in India are mentioned in the table below:

 Tips to Crack the IELTS Exam

 It is always better to be prepared well in advance before giving your IELTS Exam.
 You can below a list of items that can help you crack the IELTS India exam successfully:

 - Mock Tests: Before you attempt your IELTS exam, you should always attempt some practice tests that will give you an idea of your strengths and weaknesses.
 It will also give you an understanding of how the test is and what to expect on the test date.

 - Know the Test Format: Be aware of the test format.
 You need to familiarise yourself with the pattern of the IELTS exam as well as the various tasks that come under four main sections.

 - Be Aware of the Time: Each section has a time limit and it is important to adhere to the time limit.
 Keep on practising the mock test till you complete the various sections within the allotted time.